 1. Be aware that journalists play a role in helping white supremacists and right-wing extremists spread their message.

 “Journalists do have the power to prevent widespread damage in society,” Donovan says.
 “Like researchers, journalists see themselves as outside society — observing, describing.
 [But] journalists are very much part of society.
-They shape how people see events they weren’t witness to and journalist hold immense power in shaping public opinion on extremely volatile public issues.”
+They shape how people see events they weren’t witness to and journalists hold immense power in shaping public opinion on extremely volatile public issues.”

 A report worth reading is “The Oxygen of Amplification: Better Practices for Reporting on Extremists, Antagonists, and Manipulators Online,” authored by Whitney Phillips from Data & Society, a New York-based research institute with which both Donovan and Daniels are affiliated.
 It examines the news media’s role in spreading messages of hate.